GPFS

-GPFS (General Parallel File System, brand name IBM Storage Scale and previously IBM Spectrum Scale) is high-performance clustered file system software developed by IBM.
+GPFS (General Parallel File System, brand name IBM Storage Scale and previously IBM Spectrum Scale) is a high-performance clustered file system software developed by IBM.
 It can be deployed in shared-disk or shared-nothing distributed parallel modes, or a combination of these.
 It is used by many of the world's largest commercial companies, as well as some of the supercomputers on the Top 500 List.